Sam-Giannakoulias/RML_ThioClass/Model/README.md

-# Model Inputs
-This model takes in the seven input features in the form of the example file.

-# Running the Model
+# Model
+Thio_Class_Training.sav is the trained model Thio_Class_Sclaed_training.sav is the feature scaler